 In addition he provides a busy regional service for children with complex airway and breathing disorders, who often have other significant medical and developmental problems.
 He works closely with other specialists (including intensive care, respiratory, cardiothoracic and paediatric surgery, sleep medicine, speech and language), in a large multi-disciplinary team to offer the optimum care for each child.

 Mr Pepper is also the regional lead for head and neck lumps in children.
-He accepts referrals for all manner of swellings from GPs and specialists in London down to the South Coast.
+He accepts referrals for all manner of swellings and lesions from GPs and specialists in London down to the South Coast.
 These include enlarged salivary glands and lymph nodes, thyroid lumps, vascular anomalies (haemangiomas, venous malformations, lymphatic malformations), as well as other benign and malignant tumours in the neck, nose, and airway.
 He is a member of the vascular anomaly multi-disciplinary team, and works closely with the Head and Neck Surgical Team at Guy's Hospital to offer this specialist service.

-He is the educational supervisor for a senior ENT trainee in the department, and is a member of the annual trainee review panel and Specialty Advisory Group.
+He is the educational supervisor for the senior ENT trainee in the department, and is a member of the annual trainee review panel and Specialty Advisory Group.
 He also trains two clinical fellows in complex paediatric ENT Surgery in the department.
 His commitment to training extends beyond the hospital as the co-director of monthly training days for senior ENT doctors training across London and Kent, Surrey, Sussex.